BillWaller/C-Menu/README.md

 ## Installation

-To install CMENU, simply download the source code from the repository and follow the installation instructions provided in the INSTALL.md file.
+To install **C-Menu**, simply download the source code from the repository and follow the installation instructions provided in the INSTALL.md file.